mattmassicotte/PackageTemplate/README.md

 It is a little **opinionated**, but mostly just stuff that I've found useful.
 Feel free to customize as needed.
 And if you have ideas for ways to improve this, open an issue or PR!

-## Repository Details
+## Repository `Details`

 ### Naming

-The golden rule: your package name should **not** be the same as public type within your package.
-This can result in a ridiculous situation where the compiler cannot distinuous between the module name and type name, and has make my life difficult in the past.
+The golden rule: your package name should **not** be the same as a public type within your package.
+This can result in a ridiculous situation where the compiler cannot distinguish between the module name and type name, and has make my life difficult in the past.
 Someone please send me a blog post or something about this and I will link to it.

 I'm a fan of CapitalCase, and I don't think the word "Swift" should be in the name either.